cdatproject/GEOG5995-assignment1/README.md

 internet connection to work (to get data.html).
 Otherwise there is a copy of data.html in this repository in the "docs" folder.
 The docs folder also includes a folder with all the pydoc documentation for the sheep_wolf_model and the practicals.

-Sheep_wolf_model has been set up to run from a shell.
+Sheep_wolf_model has been set up to run from a command line interface.
-It expects 3 parameters: num_of_agents , num_of_iterations , neighbourhood
+It expects 3 integer parameters: 	num_of_agents
+					num_of_iterations
+					neighbourhood
 eg  python sheep_wolf_model.py 10 10 10

 If there's less than 3 arguments (or wrong type of argument) it will produce an error message.
 If there's more than 3 arguments it will exit.
 To run from within an IDE such as Sypder comment out the sys.argv lines 50-65 and uncomment the lines setting these 3 variables